Kresshy/grails-petclinic/README.md

 During the build the application will be compiled and a `war` file will be created.
-After the war file is created it will be added to the docker image which is based on the `tomcat:7-jre8` image and a docker image will be built and uploaded to the docker registry at hub.docker.com.
+After the war file is created it will be added to the docker image which is based on the `tomcat:7-jre8` image and a docker image will be built and uploaded to the docker registry at `hub.docker.com`.
 For more details see the `Dockerfile` in the project root directory.

-To be able to run the build please create an account at hub.docker.com.
-After you successfully created your account you can login on your personal machine with the following command:
+Login to docker hub on your personal machine with the following command:

     docker login